eslint/eslint/docs/src/rules/no-buffer-constructor.md

 ## When Not To Use It

 If you don't use Node.js, or you still need to support versions of Node.js that lack methods like `Buffer.from`, then you should not enable this rule.

-## Version

-This rule was introduced in ESLint 4.0.0-alpha.0.